Pushing boundaries and fighting against homogeny

 After I compose a track and feel it’s ready to play out, I use the luxury of being a DJ and test the track to see if the things I imagined in the studio work in front of people.
 I take mental notes while playing and get ideas about how to make things even better through the crowd response.
 I love being able to test tracks as many times as I need in order to get them to a place where I feel comfortable and satisfied for a release.
 The balance of studio recording and performance is important and necessary to understand how powerful music can be.
 I need them both as balance!

 My record label, Ovum Recordings, is celebrating its twenty-five year anniversary with special events and releases.
 I’m also finishing up personal “Josh Wink” techno and house LPs and fine-tuning an electronic/soul downtempo project, while continuing to do DJ performances and tours.

-All photos appear courtesy of the artist and Nick Solari where credited.
+All Photos Courtesy of the Artist and Nick Solari